ethereum/execution-specs/json-rpc/eth_blockNumber.md

 # Notes About Usage

-### Simple Summary
-This document strictly specifies the expected behaviour of the `eth_blockNumber` Eth 1.x JSON RPC endpoint.

-The definition of being able to serve the full state has been introduced to clarify the behaviour in the midst of fast sync and similar.

 ### Description
 `eth_blockNumber` is the most commonly called JSON RPC endpoint, yet it has some undefined edge cases.
 The goal is to assert its behavior for all current and future Ethereum 1.x client implementations.